Solsticely/beanbag/format.md

 * `capture` - Takes in a pattern and a string, and returns every substring that matches the pattern in a multiline string.
 This is a special function!
 * `firstline` - Returns the first line of the provided input
+* `no_tty_log` - Suppresses log output to the terminal.
+This method notifies the terminal about what its doing to prevent being used to hide code inside service files.

 ### Assertion and formatting